UPPMAX/naiss_file_transfer_course/docs/sessions/scp/README.md

     - A file with the same name in the same directory is transferred, will be overwritten.
     - Transfers that are interrupted you have to restart the entire transfer.

+!!! warning

+    - There is no warning if a file is about to be overwritten.
+        - There is no ``scp -i ...`` as for ``rm -i`` that asks if you really want to remove the file.
+    - 'rsync' may be a better tool if you want to sync existing content.

 ## Procedure

 <!-- markdownlint-disable MD013 --><!-- Let's break 80 characters per line -->

-!!! tip

-    - We use `<content>` to tell that this should be replaced by applicable names or paths etcetera...
-    - We use ``[content]`` to tell that this argument is not necessary

-- In the terminal
+- In the terminal (from **local**, not server session)

 ```bash
 scp <from> <to>